subdee/MMM-PlexSlideshow/README.md

-# Module: Plex Background Slideshow
+# Module: Plex Favorites Slideshow

 Show a slideshow of images in the background.
-Great for a photo frame from instead of a mirror, using photos from your PLEX Server
+Great for a photo frame from instead of a mirror, using photos marked as 'favorite' from your PLEX Server.

-The `MMM-BackgroundSlideshow` module is designed to display images fullscreen, one at a time on a fixed interval, from one or many directories.
-These images can be shown in order or at random, one directory at a time or all at time.
+The `MMM-PlexSlideshow` module is designed to display images fullscreen, one at a time on a fixed interval, from your PLEX server.
+These images can be shown in order or at random.
 The images can transition from one to the other and be shown with no edge (cover) or the enter image(contain).

 Based on <a href="https://github.com/AdamMoses-GitHub/MMM-ImageSlideshow/blob/master/MMM-ImageSlideshow.js">MMM-ImageSlideshow</a>.